 Similar to home equity, there is a strong correlation between the value of long-term assets and age.
-Therefore, the size of a household's long-term assets is divided by the average long-term assets within the household's 10-year age band.
-Households who have more long-term assets that the average will have a value greater than 100, while household with less than the average will have a value smaller than 100.
+Therefore, the threshold of household's long-term assets calculated by the average long-term assets of households 5-years younger and 5-years older than that of the households average age.
+The threshold increases with inflation each quarter to hold the purchasing power of the threshold constant.
+A households' long-term assets is divided by the threshold and those have more long-term assets than the threshold will have a value of 100, while household with less will have a value smaller than 100.
 If a household does not own any long-term assets, it gets a value of 0.